 Focus and Scope

-HUBS Asia seeks to advance understanding on human behavior in Asia through the publication of empirical research articles that may stimulate further research.
+Makara Human Behavior Studies in Asia (Makara Hubs-Asia) seeks to advance understanding on human behavior in Asia through the publication of empirical research articles that may stimulate further research.
 For this purpose, "Asia" refers to Asian people, regardless where they live.

 The journal welcomes quantitative and/or qualitative articles from various disciplines in social sciences and humanities as long as they focus on human behaviour.
 Novel ideas and originality that trigger further research are emphasized.
 Research on frontier issues in human behavior are strongly encouraged.
 Double blind review is observed.